stasiselectronics/ESP32MiniDrop/index.md

   - image_path: /assets/images/unsplash-gallery-image-3-th.jpg
     image_caption: "Image courtesy of [Unsplash](https://unsplash.com/)"
     title: "Project Overview"
-    excerpt: "Check out how the project works and learn more about what's going on"
+    excerpt: "Learn how everything connects together and what to expect from this device"
     url: "about"
     btn_label: "Read More"
     btn_class: "btn--primary"